• Skip to main content

 Are Bell Peppers Acidic?

-Bell peppers are slightly acidic and may trigger acid reflux symptoms in some.
+Bell peppers are only slightly acidic but may trigger acid reflux symptoms in some.
 However, they don't contain capsaicin, which gives hot peppers their spice and triggers heartburn.

 What Is the pH of Bell Peppers?